jimktrains/kog/README.md

 `<Varaible Name> as <Type Name>`

-This is where all variables, with the exception of Function and Rescue parameters
+This is where all variables, with the exception of Function and Rescue parameters, are defined

 ## Properties